cmiles74/bishop/README.md

 [Compojure](https://github.com/weavejester/compojure) library which in turn builds on Ring, this project instead builds on top of Ring directly.
-The web APIs that I have constructed so far have been coded on Ring and I don't want to pull Compojure into the mix.
+The web APIs that I have constructed so far have been coded on Ring and I didn't want to pull Compojure into the mix.

+## Breaking Changes from 1.1.9 to 1.2.0

+The way routing is handled has been changed from version 1.2.0 forward.
+Earlier versions of Bishop used a map for routing and this did not allow for the routing rules to be provided in any specific order (i.e., the wildcard route is last so only use it if nothing else matches).
+While this worked fine for smaller application, it makes more sense to provide ordered routes.
+From version 1.2.0 forward, routes are now specified as a sequence.

 ## Installation

 To use Bishop, add the following to your project’s “:dependencies”:

 ```
-[tnrglobal/bishop "1.1.8"]
+[tnrglobal/bishop "1.2.0"]
 ```

 ## How Does it Work?